mattkerbyy/Chase-the-Pop/README.md

 # 🛍️ Chase the Pop - Collectibles Store

 Welcome to my collectibles store website project.
-This compact storefront is built with Next.js and Tailwind CSS to practice frontend development and showcase my business.
+This compact storefront is built with **Next.js** and **Tailwind CSS** to practice frontend development and showcase my business.

 ## About

-This project is a Next.js app styled with Tailwind CSS and developed in VS Code.
+This project is a Next.js app styled with Tailwind CSS and developed in **VS Code**.
 It is a place to learn modern frontend patterns while presenting collectible items.

 ## Features